 OCA: What is the language of instruction and mode of communication at UCA?

 SK-L: After an extensive review of many countries, including the needs in Central Asia, the Founders of the University came to the conclusion that English should be the medium of instruction.
 Today, English is not only the language of the United Kingdom but of the world.
 In Europe, English is a predominant language of research on the Internet and in books, magazines and academic articles; in Russia you will find many universities teaching courses in English, for example at the Higher School of Economics, Moscow.
 The big challenge of locating campuses in mountain areas is the recruitment of the right quality of teaching faculty, because living in small mountain communities is a significant commitment.
 But we are truly an international institution, and we continue to attract candidates from universities in Central Asia, North America, Europe, South Asia and elsewhere.
-We have already sent 42 Central Asian scholars abroad to obtain their PhD degrees and prepare to be teachers and
+We have already sent 42 Central Asian scholars abroad to obtain their PhD degrees and prepare to be teachers and researchers at UCA.

 Among the other major challenges UCA faces is the incoming students’ level of preparedness.
 In the UK, for example, students enter universities after completing 12 grades of education; in Kyrgyzstan and Tajikistan, high school students graduate after 11 grades.
 So we need to prepare our students for a rigorous university level education.
 To achieve this, we introduced a one-year preparatory programme focussed on upgrading science, critical thinking, English and maths skills.
 A minimum standard of English is required of all students who apply to UCA.